Find a school near you....

 5. University of California-Los Angeles, Los Angeles, California

-The University of California-Los Angeles (UCLA) is home to the prestigious UCLA Animation Workshop MFA Program.
-Founded in 1947/1948 and housed in the Walter Lantz Digital Animation Studio, the Program has dozens of accomplished animators and filmmakers to its credit.
-Just a few include Neil Affleck and Scott Alberts (The Simpsons), Oscar-nominated filmmaker Shane Acker (9, Total Recall (2012), Lord of the Rings), David Silverman (The Simpsons Movie), and Gil Kenan (nominated for Best Animated Feature, Monster House).
+The University of California-Los Angeles (UCLA) was established in 1919.
+Around 1947-1948, the school introduced the now famous UCLA Animation Workshop as a collection of animation classes.
+A formal MFA program was created in 1971.
+Housed in the UCLA Animation Workshop, the MFA Program has dozens of accomplished animators and filmmakers to its credit.
+Just a few include Neil Affleck and Scott Alberts (The Simpsons), Oscar-nominated filmmaker Shane Acker (9, Total Recall (2012), Lord of the Rings), David Silverman (The Simpsons Movie), and Gil Kenan (nominated for Best Animated Feature, Monster House- 2007).

 Graduates of the MFA program also work in many of the world’s top animation and game studios including DreamWorks Animation, Disney Imagineering, Walt Disney Animation Studios, DreamQuest, and Electronic Arts: EA Games.
 Part of the renowned UCLA School of Theater, Film, and Television (notable alums Francis Ford Coppola, Erick OH, Mariska Hargitay, Jim Morrison, and Tim Robbins), the UCLA Animation Workshop accepts approximately 12 new students each year in the fall quarter.
 However, according to the program website, all UCLA students, graduate and undergraduates, can enroll in the appropriate animation courses for credit.